-Written by attorney Alexander Latta, over 4 years ago.
+Written by attorney Alexander Latta, about 5 years ago.
 STAFF PICK

 Have Adequate Consideration For a Non-Compete to be enforceable, there must be “consideration”, which is a legal term for an exchange of value.
 For Non-Competes obtained from newly hired... more

-Written by attorney Christine Pejot, about 5 years ago.
+Written by attorney Christine Pejot, over 5 years ago.
 STAFF PICK

 Geographic Limitations Generally, an employer may prohibit a former employee from competing within a particular geographic radius.
 The radius, however, should not be overly broad.
 For... more

-Written by attorney Kenneth Sprang, over 4 years ago.
+Written by attorney Kenneth Sprang, almost 5 years ago.
 STAFF PICK

 Introduction Did you know that your company has trade secrets?
 Many companies assume that only exotic information like the formula for Coca Cola or Styrofoam constitutes a trade secret.... more

-Written by attorney Donna Ballman, over 5 years ago.
+Written by attorney Donna Ballman, almost 6 years ago.
 STAFF PICK

 Employer breaches the contract If your employer put the non-compete provision in an employment contract spelling out compensation, insurance and other conditions of employment, it is... more

-Written by attorney Jonathan Pollard, almost 2 years ago.
-STAFF PICK
+Written by attorney Stephen Hance, almost 2 years ago.

-Written by attorney Frank Natoli, over 1 year ago.
+Written by attorney Frank A. Natoli, almost 2 years ago.